View full guide »

 Some provinces require parties to negotiate discovery plans, which set out agreed upon obligations and limits on the discovery process, along with timetables.

 Documentary Discovery: The first phase of discovery is the exchange of documents.
-Parties engaged in civil litigation are generally required to produce to the opposite party all of their non-privileged relevant documents and testify under oath at a pre-trial examination for discovery.
+Parties engaged in civil litigation are generally required to produce to the opposite party all of their non-privileged relevant documents (such requirement does not exist in Quebec but specific documents may be requested) and testify under oath at a pre-trial examination for discovery.

 Failure to preserve and produce relevant documents can result in an adverse inference being drawn as to what the missing documents might have proven, an award of damages or costs, or even the striking of the party's pleading.
 As a result, it is a common practice in Canadian commercial litigation to send litigation hold letters to opponents and/or opposing counsel asking that they preserve all documents relevant to existing or anticipated litigation.